Quick Summary

 The bias against women’s capabilities and their perceived inability to handle high-pressure situations can hinder their professional growth and hinder their chances of securing leadership positions.

-Balancing work and family responsibilities is another major challenge faced by women CEOs.
+Balancing work and family responsibilities is another major challenge that women CEOs face.
 Society expects women to primarily take care of their families, which can make it difficult for them to dedicate equal time and effort to their careers.
 This pressure to fulfil traditional gender roles can cause conflicts, forcing women to make tough choices between their professional aspirations and family obligations.

 Despite gender biases, stereotypes, work-life balance challenges, and initial career hurdles, women CEOs in India are trailblazers.
 Their resilience, determination, and strategic approaches help them overcome these obstacles and achieve remarkable success.
 As they break barriers and inspire other women, they transform the corporate landscape, creating a more inclusive and diverse business world.